Feb 27, 2026

 Dental Hygiene

-Like all cats, British Shorthairs need regular dental care and weekly tooth brushing at home.
+Like all cats, British Shorthairs need regular dental care.
+Brushing at home should be done at least thrice a week.
 Use a soft toothbrush and pet-safe toothpaste.

 Other Cat Breeds